Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 View over the top of Multnomah Falls, Oregon

-There are an astounding number of Columbia River Gorge waterfalls – over 100 when counting waterfalls on both sides of the river.
+There are an astounding number of Columbia River Gorge waterfalls – over 100 when counting on both sides of the river.
 In fact, the area is one of the highest-density waterfall regions in the United States.

 #1 Latourell Falls